SouthernMethodistUniversity/dhri/_sources/data2.md

 The United States, for example, is a society shaped by dominant systems of oppression such as *white supremacy*, *settler colonialism*, and *cis-hetero-patriarchy* (see the [Glossary](https://github.com/SouthernMethodistUniversity/access/blob/master/sections/continue.md#glossary) for definitions).
 These oppressive systems affect — sometimes intentionally, sometimes not — the decisions people make when they create digital platforms or tools (or anything for that matter!) and the parameters of what is permitted/supported/funded to be created and shared, and thus also shape the output that results from these digital platforms or tools or their computations.

 > "Writing a presentation on library cataloging and classification & realizing that there is nothing serendipitous about serendipitous browsing.
 As with everything else, someone *decided* where the book you found on the shelf would land.
-Someone with biases because we all have them," (Jenna Freedman @zinelib on Twitter, shared here with her permission.
-Also see: [Jenna Freedman, "Library Cataloging and Classification: Reifying the Default," 2018](https://lowereastsidelibrarian.info/talks/2018/moma))
+Someone with biases because we all have them," - Jenna Freedman @zinelib on Twitter, shared here with her permission.
+Also see: [Jenna Freedman, "Library Cataloging and Classification: Reifying the Default," 2018](https://lowereastsidelibrarian.info/talks/2018/moma)

 > "Human beings are developing the digital platforms we use, and as I present evidence of the recklessness and lack of regard that is often shown to women and people of color in some of the output of these systems, it will become increasingly difficult for technology companies to separate their systematic and inequitable employment practices, and the far-right ideological bents of some of their employees, from the products they make for the public."
 (Safiya Umoja Noble, *Algorithms of Oppression: How Search Engines Reinforce Racism*, 2018, page 2; see also Meredith Broussard, *Artificial Unintelligence: How Computers Misunderstand the World*, chapter six, 2018)